Alexhuszagh/rust-lexical/README.md

 The currently supported versions are:
 - v1.0.x

-- v0.8.x
-- v0.7.x (Maintenance)
-- v0.6.x (Maintenance)
+Due to security considerations, all other versions have been yanked.

 **Rustc Compatibility**

-- v0.8.x supports 1.63+, including stable, beta, and nightly.
+- v1.0.x supports 1.63+, including stable, beta, and nightly.
-- v0.8.x supports 1.51+, including stable, beta, and nightly.
-- v0.7.x supports 1.37+, including stable, beta, and nightly.
-- v0.6.x supports Rustc 1.24+, including stable, beta, and nightly.

 Please report any errors compiling a supported lexical-core version on a compatible Rustc version.